Cruciate ligament rupture in dog

 Some successful cruciate ligament surgeries

-8 days after surgery
+8 days after the operation

-Cruciate ligament surgery according to the TPLO method
+ACL surgery using the TPLO method

-7 days after surgery
+7 days after the operation

 Scroll to Top